ACE-pilot/AI-Facade/README.md

 ## 🔍 Project Overview

 **AI-Facade** is a research project that explores how physiological data can inform automated architectural façade design.
-It establishes a closed-loop workflow linking **human-factor evidence**, **computational optimization**, and **parametric generation**.
-By translating multimodal physiological signals—such as EEG—into computable design objectives, the project leverages **multi-agent deep reinforcement learning (MADRL)** to optimize façade geometry and materials.
+It establishes a closed-loop workflow linking human-factor evidence, computational optimization, and parametric generation.
+By translating multimodal physiological signals such as EEG into computable design objectives, the project leverages multi-agent deep reinforcement learning (MADRL) to optimize façade geometry and materials.
+To reflect the iterative nature of research and experimentation, this repository intentionally preserves multiple versions of the code, including intermediate and modified copies used during testing and debugging.
+These files document the trial-and-error process that contributed to model stability, environment design, and algorithm improvement.

 The system integrates: